odino/odino.github.com/source/_posts/2018-06-15-book-review-node-dot-js-design-patterns.markdown

 [Node.js design patterns](https://www.amazon.com/Node-js-Design-Patterns-Mario-Casciaro/dp/1783287314)
-gives you a few interesting pointers, like a complete overview of streams or implementing a service locator / container in Node -- but to me it feels like that most of the topics covered in the book are either too basic or general.
+gives you a few interesting pointers, like a complete overview of streams or implementing a service locator / container in Node -- but to me it feels like that most of the topics covered in the book are either too basic or general (on a side note: most of the code / explanations are still relevant **because** they're generic, and that's a plus).

 I think it might be that the book is intended for a different audience, so I won't make too many assumptions or criticize the book too much.
 In addition, there's